 - Clean water must be available at all times.

-- The breed was almost extinct at the end of the 19th century but, the Malmesburys and other English fanatics imported the dogs and saved the dog breed from extinction.
+- The breed was almost extinct at the end of the 19th century.
+But the English fanatics imported and saved the dogs from extinction.

-- Labrador Retrievers remain one of the most popular breeds in the United States, Canada, and the United Kingdom.
+- Labrador Retrievers remain the most popular dog breed in the United States, Canada, and the United Kingdom.